Understanding pet insurance renewal: key terms and tips

 Sometimes your excess can change at renewal time, especially if your pet has reached a certain age where your insurer asks for a higher excess.

-Most pet insurance policies have a co-payment clause for older pets.
-It’s an additional excess, typically of 20% of the claim value, that you’ll need to pay.
-It helps to keep the overall policy cost affordable for older dogs and cats.
+Most pet insurance plans have a co-payment clause for older pets.
+It’s an additional contribution to the claim, typically 20% of the claim value, that you’ll need to pay.
+It helps to keep the overall plan cost affordable for older dogs and cats.

-Always read your renewal letter to understand any changes in the terms and conditions of your policy.
+Always read your renewal letter to understand any changes in the terms and conditions of your plan.

 Your insurer should be stating any significant changes to your cover prominently in the renewal notice, so do make sure you read it carefully and don’t just look at the price.